Travel guide

 How to activate an eSIM step-by-step (iPhone and Android)

-You've already installed your eSIM, but when you arrive at your destination, your phone doesn't connect to data: you're missing the last step, which is knowing how to activate an eSIM so it starts giving you internet.
-Activating is not the same as installing, and confusing the two is the mistake that most often blocks travelers right after landing.
-In this guide, we explain, without technical jargon, how to turn on your eSIM's data line on iPhone and Android, when to do it, when your days and data start counting, and what to try if something doesn't connect the first time.
+You already have your eSIM installed, but upon arriving at your destination, your phone isn't getting data: you're missing the last step, which is knowing how to activate an eSIM to start getting internet.
+Activating is not the same as installing, and confusing the two is the most common mistake that blocks travelers as soon as they land.
+In this guide, we explain, without technical jargon, how to turn on your eSIM's data line on iPhone and Android, when to do it, when your days and data start counting, and what to try if something doesn't connect at first.

 Install vs. Activate: The Key Difference

-Before touching anything, it's good to be clear about two words that many people use as if they were the same, but they are not.
-To install an eSIM is the moment you scan the QR code and the profile is saved on your phone, like a second digital card that already lives inside the device.
+Before touching anything, it's important to understand two words that many people use as if they were the same, but they are not.
+To install an eSIM is when you scan the QR code and the profile is saved on your phone, like a second digital card that already lives inside the device.
 To activate is the subsequent step: telling your phone to use that line for mobile data and allowing it to connect to the network of the country you are visiting.
-You can have a perfectly installed eSIM and still have no internet simply because you haven't activated it yet.
+You can have a perfectly installed eSIM and still not have internet simply because you haven't activated it yet.

-The good news is that you've already completed the difficult step: installation requires the QR and is done only once.
-If you haven't done it yet, you'll find full details in our guide on how to install an eSIM, and the specific version for iPhone in eSIM installation and activation on iPhone.
+The good news is that you've already done the difficult part: installing requires the QR code and is done only once.
+If you haven't done it yet, you can find complete details in our guide on how to install an eSIM, and the specific version for iPhone in eSIM installation and activation on iPhone.
 We won't repeat that step here: we assume your profile is already on your phone and we'll focus on what almost no one explains well, which is turning it on to connect.
 If you still have doubts about the technology itself, first review what an eSIM is and then come back here.

 When to activate your eSIM (upon arrival at destination)

 Timing matters, a lot.
-The general recommendation is to install the profile before leaving home, with your comfortable WiFi, but activate the data line only when you are already at your destination.
+The general recommendation is to install the profile before leaving home, comfortably with your WiFi, but activate the data line only when you are already at your destination.
 Why separate the two moments?
-Because installation requires an internet connection to download the profile, and you can do that comfortably from home; however, activating the data network prematurely doesn't add anything and, depending on the plan, can start the validity counter before you actually need internet.
+Because installation requires an internet connection to download the profile, and you can do that comfortably from home; however, activating the data network prematurely provides no benefit and, depending on the plan, may start the validity countdown before you actually need internet.

 In practice, the ideal plan is this: you download and install the QR at home, board the plane with the eSIM already inside but not activated, and upon landing, you turn on the data line following the steps in the following sections.
-This way, you'll be connected within minutes of landing at the airport, without looking for stores or public WiFi networks.
-With PuraSim, the entire process is fast: the QR is installed in 1 minute and activation is a matter of a couple of taps.
-Remember also to deactivate roaming on your main line to avoid paying roaming charges with your usual operator; we cover that point thoroughly in the last section.
+This way, you'll be connected within minutes of stepping off the plane, without searching for stores or public WiFi networks.
+With PuraSim, the entire process is quick: the QR installs in 1 minute and activation is a matter of a couple of taps.
+Remember also to deactivate roaming on your main line to avoid paying roaming charges with your usual operator; we cover that point in depth in the last section.

 Activa la línea de datos de la eSIM al llegar a tu destino.

-Activate the eSIM data line upon arrival at your destination.
+Activate your eSIM's data line when you arrive at your destination.

 How to activate the data line on iPhone

-On iOS, activating the eSIM means telling your iPhone to use that profile for mobile data and authorizing data roaming only on that line.
-This process takes less than a minute.
-The switch that truly turns on your travel internet is the data roaming for that specific line, not your main SIM.
+On iOS, activating the eSIM means telling the iPhone to use that profile for mobile data and authorizing data roaming only on that line.
+It's a process that takes less than a minute.
+The switch that actually turns on your travel internet is the data roaming for that line, not for your main SIM.
 Follow these steps:

 1. Open Settings and go to Mobile Data (or "Cellular").

-2. Under Mobile Data, select your travel eSIM (it usually appears with the name you gave it, for example "Travel" or "PuraSim") as the line used for data.
+2. Under Mobile Data, select your travel eSIM (it usually appears with the name you gave it, for example "Travel" or "PuraSim") as the line to be used for data.

 3. Tap on that same eSIM line and go to Data Roaming.